Wildfire smoke clouds sky, hurts air quality on East Coast

 The regulation includes the designated fire rings at campsites, as well as candles and tiki torches.
 Propane grills are still allowed, but the state still urged campers to pack food that doesn’t require heating or cooking.

-Fire crews have had to retreat from the flames for 10 consecutive days as fireballs jump from treetop to treetop, trees explode, embers fly ahead of the fire to start new blazes and, in some cases, the inferno's heat creates its own weather of shifting winds and dry lightning.
-Monstrous clouds of smoke and ash have risen up to 6 miles (10 kilometers) into the sky and are visible for more than 100 air miles (161 kilometers).
+Fire crews have had to retreat from the flames for 10 consecutive days as fireballs jump from treetop to treetop, trees explode, embers fly ahead of the fire to start new blazes and, in some cases, the inferno’s heat creates its own weather of shifting winds and dry lightning.
+Monstrous clouds of smoke and ash have risen up to six miles into the sky and are visible for more than 100 air miles.

 The blaze, which is being fought by more than 2,200 people, is about one-third contained.
 It was within a few hundred acres of becoming Oregon’s third-largest wildfire in modern history.